Torvegade 22: 19th century

 The property was home to 19 residents in two households at the 1840 census.
 Paul Simon Henningsen, a master baker, resided on the ground floor with his wife Andrea Caroline (née Møller), their four children (aged two to 13), a female cook, a maid, a nanny, a caretaker, three bakers and two baker's apprentices.
 Christian Brøer Miømann, a ship carpenter, resided in the basement with his wife Louvise Christiane Mortensen, their five-year-old daughter Julie Olesine Miømann and the wife's mother Maren Mortensen.

 The property was home to 19 residents in three households at the 1860 census.
 Frederik Rickmann, a master baker, resided on the ground floor with his wife Sophie (née Stube), their four children (aged seven to 18), one baker, three baker's apprentices, one maid and one caretaker.
 Elei Jeversen, a merchant trading on Iceland, resided on the first floor with his wife Hendriette, their 12-year-old son Jevigen Jevensen and the wife's sister Margrethe Jansen.
 Peter Petersen, an iron monger, resided in the basement with his wife Stine f.
 Johansen and their seven-year-old foster daughter Johanne Teol.

 20th century

 The property was owned by bakers until 1902.

-The property was acquired by J. P. Bacher 1937.
+In 1937, it was acquired by the clothing retailer company J. P. Bacher.
 The company had until then been based in Brogade.
-The name of the clothing fir, was later changed to Bacher & Schilder.
+The name of the firm was later changed to Bacher & Schilder.
 In 2003, after more than one hundred years on Christianshavn, it relocated to new premises on Amagerbrogade.